geomstats/geomstats/docs/contributing/index.rst

 benchmarks

-  Has code for benchmarking several aspects of Geomstats.
+  Has code for benchmarking several aspects of geomstats.

 examples